hackus/polymorph-fabric-java/README.md

 ## Contributions
 If you want to contribute to the Polymorph project - great!
-There are multiple ways to contribute.
+There are multiple ways to contribute:

+ - Usage + feedback
+ - Spread awareness
+ - Standards and code contributions

 The best way to contribute is to use the Polymorph technologies and provide feedback and suggestions.